kkazakov/localingo/README.md

 ## Requirements

 - Docker and Docker Compose
-- NVIDIA GPU with at least 2 GB VRAM (GGUF quantized models) or 16 GB VRAM (full 12B bfloat16 model)
+- NVIDIA GPU with at least 2 GB VRAM (GGUF quantized models) or 16 GB VRAM (full 12B bfloat16 model); an additional ~3 GB VRAM is used by the Whisper large-v3 model for voice input
 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on the host
 - A [HuggingFace account](https://huggingface.co) with access granted to the [google/translategemma-12b-it](https://huggingface.co/google/translategemma-12b-it) gated model
 - A HuggingFace API token with read access